royalosyin/Fill-Missing-Values/README.md

 # Fill-Missing-Values
 Functions used to fill missing values in a 2D array or matrix.
 Mostly written by Fortran.

+The first filling method is called poisson_grid_fill.
+Replaces all missing values in a grid with values derived from solving Poisson's equation via relaxation.
+The values at non-missing locations are used as boundary conditions and are returned unchanged.

 Prototype - F90

     subroutine poisxy2(a,il,jl,amsg,maxscn,crit,relc,guess,gtype,resmax, mscan)